 The Breen Office, in charge of film censorship, objected vehemently to the film’s entire premise.
 The plot indicated explicitly that the formula B-4, first named Cupidone, was primarily an aphrodisiac.
 Originally, Edwina’s primary interest in the drug was her hope of rekindling her husband’s amorous interests in her, and Mr. Oxley’s to aid his infatuation with the luscious Miss Laurel.
 Even so, there were a surprising number of racy remarks that evaded the unimaginative censors, double entendres evident only when spoken by a skilled comedian like Cary Grant.

 Monkey Business was one of Marilyn’s pre-stardom films, but it was her 17th, so she was hardly a newcomer.
 Hawks saw Marilyn not as a femme fatale, but as a comic seductress, which he would exploit to great effect in her next film, Gentlemen Prefer Blondes.
 Marilyn understood very well how to use her body for maximum effect.
 Only twice in her career did she wear a full skirt in a film.
-In Monkey Business, she needed one to display her experimental stockings to Grant, and in The Seven Year Itch, her dress had to flutter in the breeze of a subway grate.
-The tan jersey dress Travilla designed for her in this film was the only costume he ever made for her that she hated, but she was not yet a big enough start to demand a change.
+In Monkey Business, she needed one to display her experimental stockings to Grant and to roller skate, and in The Seven Year Itch, her dress had to flutter in the breeze of a subway grate.
+The tan wool jersey dress Travilla designed for her in this film was the only costume he ever made for her that she hated because it did not reveal enough of her figure, but she was not yet a big enough start to demand a change.
 Marilyn garnered a great deal of publicity during filming, but Grant was never threatened by the attention given to younger stars.

 I love wardrobe check photos!
 Here you see Monroe in the dress she hated, and one she did not.
 Ball fringe has nice movement to it.